 The simplest distinction between CBD and THC is that THC is psychoactive and CBD is not.
 THC and CBD interact differently with cannabinoid receptors in the body, which is why one produces a “high” and the other does not.
 Specifically, THC has an affinity for the endocannabinoid system’s CB1 receptors located in the brain, which lead to feelings of psychoactivity, or “high”.
 CBD, on the other hand, does not interact with the brain’s CB1 receptors so there is no resultant psychoactivity from CBD.
 In fact, it can actually counteract THC’s psychoactive effects.

 The result is two very different chemical compounds, with THC providing certain health benefits in certain states where it is a medically-controlled compound, but also a clear – and often unwanted – psychoactive result, and CBD producing health benefits without any psychoactivity.
 It is this key distinction that has led to CBD being a legal substance under the 2014 U.S. Farm Bill, while THC remains a controlled substance and only allowed to be used in states where it has been approved for use.

 We sell two very unique products that make it easy to get all of the benefits of CBD quickly, safely, and effectively.
 Check out our product page to view information about our CBD gum and CBD lozenges, both of which offer innovative solutions for those who want the benefits of CBD without the discomfort of pills, capsules, or liquids.

 FOOD AND DRUG ADMINISTRATION (FDA) DISCLOSURE: The statements on this website have not been evaluated by the FDA and are not intended to diagnose, treat, cure or prevent any disease.

-LEGAL DISCLOSURE: Mastix LLC does not develop, manufacture, sell or distribute any products that are in violation of the United States Controlled Substances Act (US.CSA).
+LEGAL DISCLOSURE: Mastix LTD does not develop, manufacture, sell or distribute any products that are in violation of the United States Controlled Substances Act (US.CSA).